rbgodwin/nmos-tb/README.md

 DNS Service (BIND9) configured for a NMOS deployment along with a Wireguard VPN Server.

-- Instance 2 - AWS Linux running Docker Containers for Sony nmos-cpp RDS and Nodes
+- Instance 2 - AWS Linux running NMOS RDS, Nodes and Broadcast Controller

 - Security Groups for Access to
 SSH and